 - Issue:#857.
 Use g++ instead of c++ (clang) compiler to eliminate warnings

 This code fixed issue 857.
 However, it should only force to use 'gcc' when the target is the host.

 #1 Updated by Robin Mills about 4 years ago

 Thanks for reporting this.
 Good detective work.
 Well done.

 I don't have the Android SDK on my machines (and have never used the Android SDK on any platform).

 I think you are saying that you are using a Mac to cross build for Android.
 The IF statement here requires a modification.
 If you know how to modify this, please let me know and I will submit a fix.

 As a work-around, you may be able to force the tool-chain from the make command line using

 Another obvious work-around is to use Windows or Linux to cross compile.

-#2 Updated by Gilles Caulier almost 4 years ago
+#2 Updated by Gilles Caulier about 4 years ago

 I don't know who has written this condition here, but it's not me.